orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ### Journals

 [comment]: <> (-> <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/exsy.13239">Stress recognition with multi-modal sensing using bootstrapped ensemble deep learning model</a> (Expert Systems 2023, IF: 2.812))
--> Transforming the Embeddings: A Lightweight Technique for Speech Emotion Recognition Tasks (Accepted @ INTERSPEECH 2023)
+-> <a href="https://arxiv.org/abs/2305.18640">Transforming the Embeddings: A Lightweight Technique for Speech Emotion Recognition Tasks</a> (Accepted @ INTERSPEECH 2023)

 ---

 ### Talks, Honors and Achievements

--> Presented a session at FDP- Anil Neerukonda Institute of technology and sciences, Visakhapatnam, India on the topic of Foundations and Applications of AI in Healthcare with a specific focus on stress recognition through wearable sensors with the application of TinyML
+-> Presented a session at FDP- Anil Neerukonda Institute of technology and sciences, Visakhapatnam, India on the topic of Foundations and Applications of AI in Healthcare with a specific focus on stress recognition through wearable sensors with the application of TinyML .
+->

 ---